mcconnellsoftware/mcconnellsoftware.github.io/_posts/2014-09-04-oh-go-on-then.md

 ---
 layout: single
 title: "Oh Go On Then"
 date: 2014-09-04 12:21:29 +0000
 tags: Misc
+toc: true
 ---
-Two weeks to go to the big vote.
+_Sept 2014: Two weeks to go to the big vote.
 Lots of heat and noise in the past 2 years, very little light.
 Recent weeks have seen a real improvement in the quality of the debate, shouty campaign-leader performances aside.
-As owner of a small business based in Scotland, with all my family and friends here, I have as much to gain or lose from the outcome as everyone else, and now seems as good a time as any to outline why I think we should take this opportunity.
+As owner of a small business based in Scotland, with all my family and friends here, I have as much to gain or lose from the outcome as everyone else, and now seems as good a time as any to outline why I think we should take this opportunity._

 ### Why bother?